alexanderaidev/Transformerbased-Encoder/Readme_Train_Algorithm.md

 **⚠️ Work in Progress:**
-- Stabilization-Dataloader aktuell auf GPU, wird auf CPU verlagert
+- Stabilization-Dataloader currently on GPU will be directed to CPU
-- Speicher-Leaks bekannt, wird in nächstem Refactor behoben
+- Memory Leaks known, will be fixed at the next refactoring